CA Bar Exam Sample Question

 Sample bar exam questions are available through Fleming’s Fundamentals of Law.
 Individual subject sample bar exam practice tests with sample answers can be purchased through Fleming’s at Exam Books.
 Sample bar exam practice tests with sample answers are also included in the Fleming’s Law Reviews and Outlines.
 Every Fleming’s bar review at Bar Reviews includes sample bar exam questions with answers.
 Most states in the U.S. also post past bar exam questions on their state bar web sites.

-Sample July 2019 Ca Bar Exam Professional Responsibility Question
+Sample July 2019 Ca Bar Exam Questions for Professional Responsibility

 Fleming’s Fundamentals of Law is conducting a Final Review Seminar DVD presentation at California Southern Law School for the following subjects;